-3.3 DAM zoning
+3.3 Development Advice Map classification

 The Development Advice Map (DAM) created by the Welsh Government is used to trigger different planning actions based on a precautionary assessment of flood risk.
 Figure 3-1. shows that the site is located within DAM Zone C2, with areas to the west of the site located in Zone B.